 PS: If you’re looking for a more respectful childfree community, then you should probably subscribe to /r/truechildfree instead.

 Note that the responses below no longer exist due to a change in our comment section in 2019.

 Trevor: “What you don’t point out in this article, is that a lot of us are using this a place to vent our frustrations.”

 I’m sorry, but feeling “frustrated” does not justify some of the raw hatred that is prevalent on r/childfree.
 The usage of terms such as “crotch fruit” and “breeders” can not be justified, no matter how frustrated you feel.
-Maybe you should grow up and learn how to deal with your frustration without insulting people.
+Maybe you should grow up and learn how to deal with your frustrations without insulting people.

 Tad Plume: “I don’t understand what anything in Childfree had to do with you?
 All you are doing here is complaining about something that has no effect on your life.
 That seems more insane.”

 People give their opinions on stuff that doesn’t matter to them all of the time.
-Why not do it on my own blog, where it will receive search engine traffic; as opposed to posting it on a Reddit thread or some other form of message board?
+Why not do it on my own website, where it will receive search engine traffic; as opposed to posting it on a Reddit thread or some other form of message board?
 At least on here, it will be seen and not furiously downvoted.